krwhlee15/woodbot-labs/Lab1/design_decisions_sensors.md

 ### We like to

-- Narrow down sets of sensors that meets necessity and sufficiency
+- Narrow down sets of sensors that meet necessity and sufficiency
-- Visit each options for potential use cases (applications, state estimations)
+- Visit each option for potential use cases (applications, state estimations)
 - Reduce work loads for the later labs (by eliminating infeasible sets of sensors)
-- Conduct design engineering decisions with proper supports.
+- Conduct design engineering decisions with proper supports

 This will require you to fill out highlighted parts for full credits.